•

 Music

 In the tradition of the Beatles’ famous 1967 Our World BBC broadcast of All You Need Is Love, and the Rutles’ 1978 mockumentary All You Need Is Cash, Beatallica has recently released their gloriously metal-plated parody All You Need Is Blood.
-In the spirit of the original message, where frolicking hippies could be seen […]
+In the spirit of the original message, where frolicking hippies could be seen wearing […]

 • 2 Comments